QR Code Barcode Fonts

 - On the File menu, click on Install New Font

-- In the Folders box, click the folder that contains the font that you want to add, and then click OK.
+- In the Folders box, click the folder containing the font that you want to add, and then click OK.
 ConnectCode Barcode Fonts is by default installed in the directory C:\Program Files\<ConnectCode directory>

 - In the List of fonts box, click the font that you want to add.
 You can add all ttf (TrueType fonts) files in the ConnectCode directory.
-To select more than one font at a time, press and hold the CTRL key while you select each font.
+To select more than one font at a time, press and hold the CTRL key while selecting each font.

 - Click to select the Copy Fonts To Fonts Folder check box.